 I have been a Revalver fanboy since they put out the first version a decade or more ago.
 I have put in hundreds of hours with every version of the plugin.
 I have also spent a lot of time with the various expansions and add-ons Peavey released over the various versions of Revalver.

-Revalver is a full amp suite designed by Peavey and when the first version came out, I remember thinking “wow, an amp builder doing their own plugin, that’s cool!”
-It made sense to me and I saw it as something that would become common place.
-Fast forward ten years and we really only have a few plugins outside of Revalver developed by an amp builder directly.
+Revalver is a full amp suite designed by Peavey and when the first version came out, I remember thinking “wow, an amp builder doing their own plugin, that’s cool!”.
 We do however have a lot of products out there that feature licensed products which is always fun to see if the tone is there.
 I just think more amp builders should do plugins considering they have intimate access and knowledge of the products.

 For this review, I am using the Revalver producer pack with the MKIII.V upgrade.
 The total package features a ton of gear.
 The selection is remarkable.
 Amps, pedals, impulses, pre and post effects and just a huge collection of modules.

 The GUI is nice, the layout and workflow are smooth.
-The realism of the graphics is great and all of the components look the part.
+Everything looks the part.
 The plugin isn’t that old but with everyone upping their graphics game these days, it becomes evident when something misses the mark.
-Revalver’s looks and ease of use have held up well.
+Revalver’s looks and ease of use have held up pretty well.
 I love the drag and drop for the components but it would be nice to have the ability to drag and drop a component on another component to replace it instead of just an insert option.

-The quality you hear from the first moment is fairly high.
-I hear warmth and detail across the large and diverse selection of presets included.
+The quality you hear from the first moment is pretty good.
 Presets with multi and full amp suites are very important for me because they act like a tour of the plugin.
-Revalver has a nice selection of general presets as well as presets for each amp.
+Revalver has a nice selection of general presets as well as presets for each amp that all gave me a good look at what the plugin can do.

-The current version of Revalver 4 with all the components features first and obviously a huge amount of really well done Peavey amps.
+The current version of Revalver 4 with all the components features first and obviously a huge amount of pretty solid Peavey amps, notably some that you would likely not see in another plugin.
 After the Peavey gear you have amps inspired by Orange, Marshall, Engl, Budda, Diezel, VOX, Fender, Mesa Boogie and many others.
-Check the link for the full list of Peavey amps included because while the list doesn’t include the 5150 or 5150 II, it does include some really incredible amps.
+The list doesn’t include the 5150 or 5150 II, but the selection is pretty refreshing all in all.
+I hope the next one continues the tradition.

 The amps all respond nicely to a variety of playing.
-The quality really does show through across the board.
-The control values, the detail, the picking response and a bunch of other positive factors about Revalver are a direct result of hard work and not cutting corners.
-I respect when amp modeling is done right and Revalver is consistent with that.
+The quality is pretty consistent across the board.
+The control values, the detail, the picking response and a bunch of other positive factors about Revalver are a direct result of the quality over quantity.

 From quality country and blues to raging death metal or industrial, the tones are in here for you.
 There is not even one amp included that I don’t enjoy playing on and not one amp that I feel doesn’t have the trademark tone characteristics of the amp the developers were inspired by.
 The Peavey inclusions are just a step above the non-Peavey offerings which I assume is by design but all of the amps are useful none the less.

 Boost pedals, distortion, modulation, dynamics, reverb, delay and more can be found in Revalver’s pedal stash.
-The pedals are all pretty useful and the authenticity is pretty good across the board.
+The pedals are all pretty useful across the board.
 The lack of fuzz and muff pedals is kind of unfortunate but not a huge deal.
-I really liked the Budda pedals, they all sounded really concise.
-There are no bad offerings in the pedal department or the procession effects.
-For processing tools you get EQ and a few processing toys.
+I really liked the Budda pedals, they all sounded really crisp.
+There are really no bad offerings in the pedal department or the effects areas.
+Nothing is going to blow your mind but nothing really let me down either.

-The impulses included are pretty good and the selection is good as well.
-The loader component is pretty in depth and it gives you just about everything you need in a loader.
+The impulses included are decent and the selection isn’t bad at all.
+The cab section gives you just about everything you need.
 Mic and mic placement options, levels and more.
+Nothing too exciting but it’s held up pretty well.

 All that said, when I did opt to bypass the onboard loader for my own loader and impulses, the game changed completely.
 I actually finished the review with the onboard impulses and then pretty well did the whole review process again with my own impulses.
-The difference is actually pretty dramatic and it really brought out the best tones in the amps.
+The difference was actually pretty dramatic and it really brought out the best tones in the amps.
+I highly suggest doing this to give Revalver a little more life.

 The sound quality with my impulses boosted the score considerably because all of the components suddenly had new life to them.
 This has been the case with many amp sims and most notably full amp suites in my travels so always make sure to try your own loader and impulses with any product that features its own just to be sure.
 In this case it elevated Revalver’s quality considerably.
 This isn’t a shot at the impulses and loader included with the plugin because they aren’t bad but the switch did produce better tones.